922tech/UTXO-Based-Account-Manager/Readme.md

 - In this version there is no transaction fee and block logic.
 - Only includes account, transaction and the sequence logic

-The core logic is implemented at `TxService` class inspiring UTXO-based blockchain systems like Bitcoin.
+The core logic is implemented at `apps.blockchain.services.TxService` class inspiring UTXO-based blockchain systems like Bitcoin.
 ```
 TxOutput >- Transaction -<  TxInput
 ```